cpsc-fall-2023/cpsc-120-portfolio/README.md

-# Reflection & Making a Portfolio
+# Reflection & Making a Personal Portfolio

 The 16 week long semester is finally over and you have accomplished so much!
 You learned about problem solving and programming and created a portfolio of programs that demonstrate your competency and along the way you learned and improved your note taking and team work skills.